dellstorage/storagecenter-puppet-module/readme.md

 This module requires the Puppet [stdlib module] (https://forge.puppet.com/puppetlabs/stdlib/3.2.1).
 If using an ENC, the stdlib class must be assigned to the same node as the dellstorageprovisioning module.

-The dellstorageprovisioning module has been designed to work with Foreman, Puppet Apply, and Puppet agent.
+The dellstorageprovisioning module has been designed to work with Puppet Enterprise, Puppet Apply, Puppet Agent, and Foreman.

 ## Usage

 Unlike most Puppet Modules, the dellstorageprovisioning module does not affect the Server on which it is run.
 The Server the module runs on is used to send REST calls to the DSM Data Collector or Dell Storage Center.
-It possible but not necessary to have this module running on multiple Servers.
+It possible but not necessary to have this module running on multiple Servers, as long as the objects they are managing do not interfere with one another.

 ### Puppet Apply

 [Puppet Apply] (https://docs.puppet.com/puppet/latest/reference/man/apply.html) is the client-only application of a local manifest.
-The user should ensure that the dellstorageprovisioning module is located within an environment on Puppet's [environmentpath] (https://docs.puppet.com/4.6/reference/environments_configuring.html).
+The user should ensure that the dellstorageprovisioning module is located within an [environment] (https://docs.puppet.com/puppet/4.6/reference/environments.html) on Puppet's [environmentpath] (https://docs.puppet.com/puppet/4.6/reference/environments_configuring.html#environmentpath).
 The environmentpath can be set in puppet.conf, which is found in the [$confdir] (https://docs.puppet.com/puppet/4.6/reference/dirs_confdir.html).
+Examples of a local manifest to be used with Puppet Apply can be found in the `examples` folder.
+The user will need to provide a full path to the manifest on the command line.

 ### Puppet Agent

 [Puppet Agent] (https://docs.puppet.com/puppet/latest/reference/man/agent.html) retrieves a catalog from the remote server and applies it on the local system.
 Both the dellstorageprovisioning module and the stdlib module must be assigned to the local system.
+Puppet Agent will require a manifest on the master server.
+Examples of a manifest to be used with Puppet Agent can be found in the `examples` folder.

-### Foreman
+### Foreman/Puppet Enterprise

-To use [Foreman] (https://theforeman.org), the `dellstorageprovisioning` and `stdlib` classes must be assigned to the host from which the program will send the REST calls.
-Defaults can either be set within the code of the subclasses (select `Use Puppet Default` in Foreman to use these values as the default), or through Foreman.
-Any parameter for which the default value is a blank string should be set to use the Puppet Default when not overridden, as Foreman will not send a blank string as a parameter and Puppet will not declare a resource if a parameter is missing.
+To use [Foreman] (https://theforeman.org) or [Puppet Enterprise] (https://puppet.com/product) the `dellstorageprovisioning` class must be assigned to the host from which the program will send the REST calls.
+Defaults can either be set within the code of the subclasses (select `Use Puppet Default` in Foreman to use these values as the default), or through Foreman/Puppet Enterprise.
 The definition arrays are intended to be overridden within the main `dellstorageprovisioning` class, and the default values in the subclasses will fill in missing information.

-Note: It is only necessary to assign the main dellstorageprovisioning class to the host in Foreman, as all the subclasses are called by the main class.
+Note: It is only necessary to assign the main dellstorageprovisioning class to the host in Foreman/Puppet Enterprise, as all the subclasses are called by the main class.

-Helpful Links: [Puppet Architecture] (https://docs.puppet.com/3.8/reference/architecture.html)
+Helpful Links: [Puppet Architecture] (https://docs.puppet.com/puppet/4.6/reference/architecture.html)

 ## Testing